Giving While Living

 Christchurch Deputy Mayor sets up a personal Fund

 One of the best ways you can support our city is to join our “giving while living” programme.
-It’s an alternative way to donate rather than leaving a gift in your will and is a style of philanthropy that suits some of our donors more.
-The Deputy Mayor of Christchurch, Andrew Turner has already set up his own Fund which will achieve his personal passions for the city.
+It’s an alternative way to donate rather than leaving a gift in your will and is a style of philanthropy that suits some of our donors well.
+The Deputy Mayor of Christchurch, Andrew Turner, has already set up his own Fund which will achieve his personal passions for the city.

-I wanted to be involved with the Foundation both as a trustee, and as a donor because the idea of a community foundation immediately resonated with me.
+I wanted to be involved with The Foundation both as a trustee, and as a donor because the idea of a community foundation immediately resonated with me.
 The Christchurch Foundation is local with strong community connections, which means we can create real change in line with community aspirations and the wishes of donors.
 I felt we could achieve so much more in our city through a coordinated giving approach.

 Investing in a community foundation means your giving goes further than a one-off gift.
 Donations are invested so that they can grow and become a reliable long-term funding stream for local causes.
 It’s the interest that your giving earns that will be distributed to local causes; the gift itself remains protected so it can continue to benefit your chosen causes well into the future.

-The foundation is also working with the experts at JBWere and KPMG to ensure that the fund is invested and grows so that it can achieve significantly more than if it were invested in a personal bank account.
+The Foundation is also working with the experts at JBWere and KPMG to ensure that the fund is invested and grows so that it can achieve significantly more than if it were invested in a personal bank account.